 Apps can be generated repeatedly from the template app to track frequently changing data sets.
 While the data is filtered according to selections made in the selection app, the on-demand app content is dynamically loaded from the underlying data source.
 The same on-demand app can be generated multiple times to make fresh analyses of the data as they change.

-For more information, see Enabling on-demand app generation.
+For more information, see Managing on-demand apps.